FilMarini/gcu1f3scripts_docs/docs/source/scripts.rst

 quick_start.py
 **************

 This is the main script.
-It allows the user to create all the necessary acquisition files based on the setup available.
+It allows the user to configure the following DAQ parameters:

-In principle, all the functionalities and trigger schemes should be implemented in this script.
+1. Threshold; The threshold can be set to a fixed ADC value (which will be the same for every channel) or the user can define a certain number of standard deviation from the baseline (evaluated for each channel).
+2. pre-trigger and trigger window; a fixed value (number of nanoseconds / 8) which will be the same for each channel
+3. Output file type; the user can decide whether to save or not the waveforms, which type (binary or txt) and the folder path.
+4. Trigger type; the user can set the trigger in global mode (and decide which GCU to trigger) or in auto-trigger mode.

 The script may be run in the assisted *user guide mode*, or in *flag mode* providing all the different options.
 To run the script in *user guide mode* provide the script with the *-g* option.